Plague.

 It is not over:

-In 1990 island of Madagascar saw multi-drug resistant Plague.
+In 1990, the island of Madagascar saw multi-drug resistant Plague.
 The island is a potent source of new plague.

 The Final Word:

-From the early beginning, the humanity faced uncertain future on the earth.
-Infection took a major toll on sick children and elderly; the childbirth was a horror story.
-No one recorded untimely demise of so many young mothers leaving behind theirs families.
-The progress of the medical science, public health and vaccination were able to eliminate Small Pox and put Cholera out from most countries and cornered Plague with very effective antibiotics and public health measures.
+From the early beginning, humanity faced an uncertain future on the earth.
+Infection took a major toll on sick children and the elderly; the childbirth was a horror story.
+No one recorded the untimely demise of so many young mothers leaving behind their families.
+The progress of the medical science, public health and vaccination were able to eliminate Smallpox and put Cholera out of most countries and cornered Plague with very effective antibiotics and public health measures.

-However, like Heisenberg's uncertain principle, the present generation are both here and there in their belief in the public health and particularly in vaccination.
+However, like Heisenberg's uncertainty principle, the present generation is both here and there in their belief in the public health and particularly in vaccination.

 A multi-drug resistant laboratory engineered airborne plague bacillus delivered and exploded over densely populated cities by a terrorist group, might take us back to the days of Penance, Payer and Puja.